ANIM1020 Applied Animal Biology

 Teaching tools and techniques

-Paul has 25 years teaching experience in secondary and tertiary education, and enjoys exploring ways to enhance the translation of pedagogical research into practice to support student learning.
+Paul is a passionate educator with an interest in activating the students in the feedback and learning process.
+Paul has 25 years' teaching experience in secondary and tertiary education, and enjoys exploring ways to enhance the translation of pedagogical research into practice to support student learning.

 Top of page